Dietary Recommendations for the Lung

 Useful foods: Seaweeds, spirulina and chlorella micro-algae, orange, peach, pear, apple, asian pear, watermelon, tomato, banana, string bean, soy milk, tofu, tempeh, mung bean, sugar cane (and unrefined cane-juice powder), rice syrup, flaxseed, egg, oyster, clam, pork, marshmallow root, slippery elm bark.

 Chronic, often debilitating condition.
-Symptoms include weakness, fatigue, weak voice and limited speech, coughing, and shortness of breath, spontaneous sweating with any physical activity, poor immunity.
 This patient has a tendency to get sick easily.
 The protective qi is weak.
-The qi energy is rooted in the kidneys, which is turn is dependent on the qi derived from food (which is dependent upon the energy from the spleen/stomach in order to properly digest the food).
+The qi energy is rooted in the Kidneys, which in turn is dependent on the qi derived from food (which is dependent upon the energy from the Spleen/Stomach in order to properly digest the food).

-Useful foods: rice, sweet rice, oats, carrot, mustard green, sweet potato, yam, potato, fresh ginger, garlic, molasses, rice syrup, herring, Diet should primarily be made up of cooked foods.
+Useful foods: Rice, sweet rice, oats, carrot, mustard green, sweet potato, yam, potato, fresh ginger, garlic, molasses, rice syrup, herring

-Avoid: mucus forming foods such as citrus (except peel), salt, milk and dairy products, grains, sugar
+Avoid: Mucus forming foods such as citrus (except peel), salt, milk and dairy products, grains, and sugar.